Karamya/joker/scraper/readme.md

 ![Alt text](joke_sources.png "Joke_Sources")

 For scraping from Reddit (www.reddit.com/r/jokes), I used the PRAW (The Python Reddit API Wrapper) library.
 In agreement, with the terms and conditions and not to stuff with too many requests to the Reddit website, I wait 2 seconds for every joke request.
 For all other websites shown in the image above, I used the powerful scrapy library.
-I would also like to thank Abhinav Moudgil (https://github.com/amoudgl/funnybot) for some of the jokes.

 Feel free to modify the codes according to your needs and run the scripts provided.